verdantlearn/gis-beginner-oe4bw/modules/Representing-Data/_posts/2000-03-14-module2-reflect.md

 title: Reflection
 ---

 Congratulations!
-You've learned about the two main models for representing geospatial data, raster and vector, and considered the sources and effects of uncertainty in your GIS work
+You've learned about the two main models for representing geospatial data, raster and vector, and considered the sources and effects of uncertainty in your GIS work :thinking:

 ## Reflect on your progress